jinkwon14/SDCND-TrafficSign/README.md

 Provided dataset contained images with varying brightness/darkness.
 Thus, images were pre-processed using a normalization method.
 Normalizing images was intended to process data dimensions to fall under approximately the same scale  [reference](http://cs231n.github.io/neural-networks-2/#batchnorm).
 However, the validation/test accuracies turned out to be worse with the normalized images (0.858 versus 0.911).
 For this reason, normalization was discarded.

-Possible reason for the worse traning with normalized images could be due to the colors of traffic signs (red, blue, and yellow) contributing significantly to the classification process.
+Possible reason for the worse training with normalized images could be due to the colors of traffic signs (red, blue, and yellow) contributing significantly to the classification process.
 Below are images of arbitrary traffic signs before and after normalization.

  ![normalization](./report_fig/21.png)